tarsmachine/tarsmachine.github.io/index.md

 2. [Thank me](https://imgur.com/a/PiVlCoW) for easy to navigate folders and files of my project
 3. Tell me they love my original project idea: 'decentralize my brain to a network of brains’

-> 'My project's staring-forking ratio is as high as the most popular repos on Github
+> The staring-forking ratio of my project is as high as the most popular repos on Github
 >
 > My project: +13% vs. Top 5 popular repo on Github: +13.8%

-*Staring-forking ratio: for every 10 people who star a project, at least 1 of them will clone it to their account
+*Starig-forking ratio: for every 10 people who star a project, at least 1 of them will clone it to their account

-### Insights to inspiration
+### Insights to Inspiration

-These under-discovered behaviors that indicate I might have a chance to build a niche social network of digital memories on top of my current followers.
+These insights inspired me to build a niche social network of digital memories on top of my current followers.

-Why building a tool to serve the discovery needs first?
-Because without a search engine with OCR, Computer Vision, it will take a user 100x more time to discover the right part of the information in screenshots, pdfs, audio, video.
-Without the discovery features, It's also hard to reduce the social discovery friction at scale.
+Why building a search engine to serve the discovery needs first?
+Because a social app without the OCR, Computer Vision features in the search engine, it will take a user 100x more time to discover and extract the right part of the information in screenshots.
+Without the discovery features, It's also hard to reduce the friction of social discovery at scale.

-Therefore, to create the initial product momentum, I start from screenshots discovery, then expand to other file formats I mentioned above.
+Therefore, to create the initial product momentum, I start from screenshots discovery, then will expand to other file formats I mentioned above in the future.

 ---

-### Unfair advantage

-**Distribution**

-> An existing niche distribution that I can leverage the community and expand from there
+### An Existing Niche Distribution

-Except for people who DM/Cold email me, my project [got recommended]((https://wiki.nikitavoloboev.xyz/other/wiki-workflow#similar-wikis-i-liked)) by a popular open-source knowledge community leader on his list of favorite knowledge wikis.
+Except for my own followers, my project [got recommended]((https://wiki.nikitavoloboev.xyz/other/wiki-workflow#similar-wikis-i-liked)) by a popular open-source knowledge community leader on his list of favorite knowledge wikis.

 The other knowledge wiki owners on the list and their followers are my targeted early user since they are maintaining digital memory, knowledgebase project like myself.